 Despite a long history of human development and use, and their proximity to the Halifax-Dartmouth metropolitan area, McNabs and Lawlor islands still contain extensive natural areas, which support a variety of natural heritage values.
-It is the intent of this plan to maintain and, where possible, restore these values, which include flora, fauna, and marine environments, as well as the ecological processes they support.
+The intent of this plan is to maintain and, where possible, restore these values, which include flora, fauna, and marine environments, as well as the ecological processes they support.
+As part of that effort, inventories of flora and fauna will be updated as necessary to enhance our knowledge of the islands' natural heritage values.